-WordPress makes it clear in there TOS page #16 that they can shut down your site without warning and without a cause at any time immediately.
-A wise person after reading their Terms of Service would say I’m not willing to take that chance.
-With WordPress.org everything is yours.
+WordPress makes it clear in their TOS page # 16 that they can shut down your site without warning and without a cause at any time immediately.
+A wise person, after reading their terms of service, would say I’m not willing to take that chance.
+With WordPress.org, everything is yours.
 You own it.
 You don’t have to worry about your site being terminated.
 You don’t have to worry about anyone taking your house because they don’t like your artistic decorations.
 You’re free to express yourself.
 The sky is the limit.
 The more you write on your blog and the more it grows, the more you will fall in love with your blog.
 You’re going to be happy with your accomplishments.
-Don’t make the mistake of the many owners who got shut down.
+Don’t make the mistake of the many owners who have shut down.
 Don’t risk it.

 WordPress.com offers a limited amount of themes.

-Imagine you ‘re looking for the right outfit and soon you can find it.
+Imagine you’re looking for the right outfit and soon you will find it.
 You say this is the one.
 This is what I need.
 I will look good in this.
-When it’s time to purchase it the owner says sorry it’s not for sale.
+When it’s time to purchase it, the owner says sorry, it’s not for sale.
 Go check out the generic rack with only 12 items to choose from.
 WordPress.com is throwing your theme dreams down the drain.
 WP.com does allow you to go premium, which enables you to get more themes, but that’s still a problem.
-Why do you ask, because then you have to pay $49 and up and even with that there are still some limits on customization.
-Why go through all that when you can choose thousands of fast themes for your WP.org site?
+Why do you ask?
+Because then you have to pay $49 and up, and even with that, there are still some limits on customization.
+Why go through all that when you can choose from thousands of fast themes for your WP.org site?

-You can’t upload plugins with the free hosted WordPress.
-One of the best benefits of the .org version is that you have access to over 30,000 plugins for your site.
+You can’t upload plugins to the free hosted WordPress.
+One of the best benefits of the.org version is that you have access to over 30,000 plugins for your site.
 I have plugins that increase my page speed greatly.
-Plugins have revolutionized the way we blog, they have made blogging more fun, and they have saved bloggers like me a bunch of headaches.
-In some cases a plugin makes our whole website such as eCommerce sites and some gaming sites.
-If you choose the free WP you can’t get those plugins that you desire or always hear about.
+Plugins have revolutionized the way we blog.
+They have made blogging more fun, and they have saved bloggers like me a bunch of headaches.
+In some cases, a plugin makes our whole website, such as eCommerce sites and some gaming sites.
+If you choose the free WP, you can’t get those plugins that you desire or always hear about.
 You will be on the outside looking in.
 Plugins are a central part of blogging.
-You name it there is a plugin for it.
-You’re going to be missing out on a lot and in the end you’re making your blogging journey much harder on yourself.
+You name it, there is a plugin for it.
+You’re going to miss out on a lot and, in the end, you’re making your blogging journey much harder on yourself.

 Please see also: Top 40 Must Have WordPress Plugins [updated 2020]